 Pre-project

 How much does it cost to tile a bathroom?
-This again depends on many factors as design and specifications can vary substantially.
-But an average sized bathroom using 600x600 tiles with a tiled shower area walls and bathroom floor would start at around $4000 including materials (not tiles)
+This again depends on many factors, as design and specifications can vary substantially.
+But an average sized bathroom using 600x600 tiles with a tiled shower area walls and bathroom floor would start at around $4000, including materials (not tiles)

 Do you provide guidance when buying tiles?
 We can absolutely offer guidance when you’re looking to buy your tiles.
 We can help you with the latest trends in wall tiles and what floor tiles are to be avoided in certain areas.
-For example, you shouldn’t use ceramic floor tiles on your tiled shower floor as they will absorb water over time and eventually pop up off the shower base creating a major problem.
+For example, you shouldn’t use ceramic floor tiles on your tiled shower floor, as they will absorb water over time and eventually pop up off the shower base, creating a major problem.

 What’s the process for picking tiles?
-There’s a plethora of choice when it comes to places to choose tiles in Christchurch.
+There’s a plethora of choices when it comes to places to choose tiles in Christchurch.
 Reptiles, Tile Warehouse, Tile Max, Brymac Tiles, Tile Direct, Naturally Tiles and of course Dakota Tiles in Rangiora are just a few of the many tile stores in Christchurch you can visit to find the ideal tile and design for your bathroom renovation or kitchen remodel.

 How many tiles do I need to buy?
 There are apps you can now use to measure your tiled areas using your phone.
 Googles, AR Measure app is one of them.
 Or you can work it out easily by measuring the height, width or length of the area you want tiled and multiply it by its height, width or length to get the total area.